magrathealabs/playbook/docs/5-talents.md

 In our apprenticeship program, apprentices have the opportunity to learn state-of-the-art technologies and put their skills to the test by working on real projects during a trial period.

-The apprentices don't need to be proficient in a specific area. we're eager to meet people with the right attitude and skills.
+The apprentices don't need to be proficient in a specific area.
+We're eager to meet people with the right attitude and skills.
 We look for smart and well motivated people that like to work in teams and to learn new things.

 Once the apprentice finishes the apprenticeship program, she have the chance to become part of the MLabs.